Looking for a Used Grand Prix in your area?

 As always, the V6 engine earns a lot of praise from 2004 Pontiac Grand Prix owners.
 The sports sedan performs well on the highway, with good acceleration and sturdy handling.
 Shifting is smooth, and the driving enthusiast who must masquerade as a responsible consumer will enjoy the peppy ride.
 Other driver favorites are the heads-up display, the fold-down front seat, and the large trunk.
 The Grand Prix still has limited rear headroom because of its wedge design, and the legroom hasn't improved much.
 Same goes for the quality of materials, which still look disappointingly cheap.
 Drivers also wish for an updated transmission.

-Talk about the 2004 Pontiac Grand Prix
+What's your take on the 2004 Pontiac Grand Prix?

 Pontiac Grand Prix Questions

 What Should I Do If My Car Dont Started And Have A New Starter

 I have a 2004 Grand Prix 38...i just got a new starter and battery..i was driving my car got back in it after turning it off and it wouldnt started.i put the key in it click than i heard a little h...